cancerberoSgx/misc-utils-of-mine/misc-utils-of-mine-generic/README.md

 Miscellaneous utilities for JavaScript/TypeScript

-...that I have to include in all my projects so I'm packing all of them here.
+...that I have to include in all my projects  - browser or node.js - so I'm packing all of them here.